Ensembl/ensembl-cdm-docs/src/docs/gene_metadata.md

 ### GeneNameMetadata
 Gene name metadata is, in essence, an `External Reference` (which see) promoted to the metadata rank.
-One notable difference is that it doesn't have a `name` field, and instead of the `description` filed, it has the `value` field.
+One notable difference is that it doesn't have a `name` field, and instead of the `description` field, it has the `value` field.

 | Field             | Type             | Description |
 |-------------------|------------------|-------------|